SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-linux.md

 ## Install

-You can install our OpenTelemetry Collector using either of the following methods:
+You can install our OpenTelemetry Collector using one of the following methods:

 * [Install script](#install-script)
 * [Manual step-by-step installation](#manual-step-by-step-installation)